 Beginning and establishment:

-• In 1953, the Directorate-General for Agriculture was later transformed into the Ministry of Agriculture and Water by Royal Decree No. (5/21/1/4951) dated 24/12/1953.
-The Ministry has functioned well since then with six agricultural units located in several cities: Riyadh, Kharj, Ahsaa, Madinah, Jazan, Buraidah, and established an office in the Ministry for water and dam’s affairs.
+- In 1953, the Directorate-General for Agriculture evolved into the Ministry of Agriculture and Water following Royal Decree No. (5/21/1/4951) dated 24/12/1953.
+The ministry operated with six agricultural units across cities like Riyadh, Kharj, Ahsaa, Madinah, Jazan, and Buraidah.
+It also established a Water and Dam Affairs office.

-• In 1970, the Desalination Affairs Agency was established; which was later changed to the Saline Water Conversion Corporation in 1974.
+- In 1970, the Desalination Affairs Agency was formed, later becoming the Saline Water Conversion Corporation in 1974.

 • The Deputy-Ministry for Environment.